 Comprehensive treatments range from 25 to 40 total hours of direct services weekly.
-However, New Directions will review each request on an individual basis for fidelity to medical necessity and approve total hours based on the member's severity, intensity, frequency of symptoms, and response to previous and current ABA treatment.
+New Directions will review each request on an individual basis for fidelity to medical necessity and approve total hours based on the member's severity, intensity, frequency of symptoms, and response to previous and current ABA treatment.
 Comprehensive treatment includes direct 1:1 ABA, caregiver training, supervision and treatment planning.

-Comprehensive ABA treatment targets members whose treatment plans address deficits in all of the core symptoms of Autism.
+Comprehensive ABA treatment targets members whose treatment plans address deficits in all core symptoms of Autism.
 Appropriate examples of comprehensive treatment include Early Intensive Behavioral Intervention (EIBI) and treatment programs for older children with aberrant behaviors across multiple settings.
-This treatment level, which requires very substantial support, should initially occur in a structured setting with 1:1 staffing and should advance to a least restrictive environment and small group format.
-Caregiver training is an essential component of Comprehensive ABA treatment is primarily directed to children ages 3 to 8 years old because Comprehensive ABA treatment has been shown to be most effective with this population in current medical literature.
+This treatment level, which requires very substantial support, should initially occur in a structured setting with 1:1 staffing and should advance to the least restrictive environment appropriate for the member.
+This treatment is primarily directed to children ages 3 to 8 years old because Comprehensive ABA treatment has been shown to be most effective with this population in current medical literature.
+Caregiver training is an essential component of Comprehensive ABA treatment.

 Focused treatments range from 10 to 25 total hours of direct services per week.
-However, New Directions will review each request on an individual basis for fidelity to medical necessity and approve total hours based on the member's severity, intensity, frequency of symptoms, and response to previous and current ABA treatment.
-This treatment may include caregiver training as the only component.
+New Directions will review each request on an individual basis for fidelity to medical necessity and approve total hours based on the member's severity, intensity, frequency of symptoms, and response to previous and current ABA treatment.
+This treatment may include individual services, group services and caregiver training.

-Focused treatment typically targets a limited number of behavior goals requiring substantial support.
+Focused treatment typically targets a limited number of behavior goals requiring support of ABA treatment.
 Behavioral targets include marked deficits in social communication skills and restricted, repetitive behavior such as difficulties coping with change.
 In cases of specific aberrant and/or restricted, repetitive behaviors, attention to prioritization of skills is necessary to prevent and offset exacerbation of these behaviors, and to teach new skill sets.
 Identified aberrant behaviors should be addressed with specific procedures outlined in a Behavior Intervention Plan.
 Emphasis is placed on group work and parent training to assist the member in developing and enhancing his/her participation in family and community life, and developing appropriate adaptive, social or functional skills in the least restrictive environment.